-- 6.2.11 The Head of Finance, Performance and Asset Management must maintain a complete inventory of all land and property owned or leased by the Council, The record must include details of the purpose for which the land is now held, its location, extent and exact plan reference, purchase details (for new purchases and, where possible, for past acquisitions), particulars of the nature of interest and rents payable and particulars of tenancies granted. - 6.2.12 Responsibility for exercising the proper stewardship over the Council's land and property assets rests with the Head of Finance, Performance and Asset Management who must ensure that assets are kept in an appropriate condition and brought forward for disposal when identified as surplus to requirements.
-He/she is also responsible for the regular review of assets to identify their condition, suitability of use and whether they are under utilised or should be identified as surplus to requirements.

-- 6.2.13 The Corporate Legal Manager will keep all title deeds, formal contracts and agreements in a secure location. - 6.2.14 The Head of Revenues, Benefits & IT must make appropriate arrangements for the maintenance of a comprehensive inventory of all IT hardware and software used across the Council.
-He/she is responsible for ensuring that the appropriate entries are made at the time of purchase and disposal and that an annual check of all items on the inventory takes place. - 6.2.15 Inventories of items acquired on lease are compiled and maintained by the Head of Finance, Performance and Asset Management.
+- 6.2.10 The Head of Finance, Performance and Asset Management must maintain a complete inventory of all land and property owned or leased by the Council, The record must include details of the purpose for which the land is held, its location, extent and exact plan reference, purchase details, particulars of the nature of interest and rents payable and particulars of tenancies granted. - 6.2.11 Responsibility for exercising the proper stewardship over the Council's land and property assets rests with the Head of Finance, Performance and Asset Management who must ensure that assets are kept in an appropriate condition.
+He/she is also responsible for the regular review of assets to identify their condition, suitability of use and whether they are under utilised or surplus to requirements. - 6.2.12 The Corporate Legal Manager will keep all title deeds, formal contracts and agreements in a secure location. - 6.2.13 The Head of IT and Customer Services is responsible for the maintenance of a comprehensive inventory of all IT hardware and software used across the Council.
+He/she is responsible for ensuring that the appropriate entries are made at the time of purchase and disposal and that an annual check of all items on the inventory takes place. - 6.2.14 Inventories of items acquired on lease are compiled and maintained by the Head of Finance, Performance and Asset Management.